zefrenchwan/scrutateur/README.md

 ### Client

-There is a golang client to perform client calls
+There is a golang client to perform client calls.
+Available operations so far:
+* login
+* set password
+* display current user name
+* add user (needs admin role) and delete user (root only)

 ## Architecture